MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/biztalk-adapters-for-enterprise-applications.md

 ## Overview

-Microsoft BizTalk Server includes adapters that enable enterprise applications to interface with each other.  includes the following adapters:
+Microsoft BizTalk Server includes adapters that enable enterprise applications to interface with each other.
+The Enterprise Applications includes the following adapters:

 * JD Edwards EnterpriseOne
 * JD Edwards OneWorld